Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments

 Finally, we consider the mock ``ignition'' function \citep{duqling,rumsey2025all}.
 This function mimics the yield of a fusion reaction as described in \citet{hatfield2019using} and exhibits nonstationarity due to a steep ``ignition cliff.''
-We consider 6 inputs with $n=100$, and we use Vecchia approximation for all surrogates (besides GEK whose random Fourier features offer a similar approximation).
-Vecchia approximation is necessary for the gradient-enhanced surrogates where $N=700$; we use it for the GP and DGP for consistency.
+We consider 6 inputs with $n=100$.
+Vecchia approximation is advisable to accommodate the gradient-enhanced surrogates with $N=700$; we use it for all four surrogates to maintain consistency.
 Results are shown in Figure~\ref{fig:ignition_results}.
 Again, we see the nonstationary flexibility of the DGP can be more impactful than gradient-enhancement with a stationary GP.
 It is particularly noteworthy that the DGP is able to predict the gradient better than the gradient-enhanced GP.
-As expected, the larger training data size does improve the performance of GEK, but the geDGP trumps them all.
+Unsurprisingly, the geDGP has the edge across the board.

 For additional context, the lowest horizontal bars in Figure \ref{fig:timing} show the computation time required to generate 1,000 MCMC samples of all latent quantities for a single repetition of each surrogate on each test function.
 As expected, computation is heftier for the DGPs which require ESS, and it grows with $D$, $n$, and the addition of gradient-enhancement.
 The middle horizontal bars indicate the additional time required to obtain predictions of the response from each surrogate, using $n_p = 100D$, aggregated across 100 of these samples.
 In most situations, this time is negligible compared to the time of MCMC training (the middle bar often sits atop the lower bar).
 The upper horizontal bars show the additional time required to predict the gradient.
 Predicting all $D$-many partial derivatives is often the most computationally demanding feat.
 All times were measured on a MacBook Pro with an Apple M4 Max chip, 36 GB memory, and 14 CPU.